fabiolgc/aws-sentiment-analysis/README.md

 ## 3. AWS Comprehend - Custom Endpoint
 In order to create your custom endpoint you will need to extract your ticket data, previously classified for your agents, in order to train the model to learn your categories in relation to the text from the ticket.
 You can use just the Subject and Description from your ticket or all the conversation.

+## 4. Zendesk App

+- zd-sentiment-analysis-app: You will need to compress the app files in order to upload on your environment.
+Feel free to make changes or improve this app.
+This app is just used for demos and examples, please do not use in production environment.
+To use in production please follow the Zendesk App Framework recommendations to avoid vulnerabilities and future security problems.